Nature and Biodiversity

-Education – we are holding a masterclass on biodiversity net gain in November with speakers from WSP and Balfour Beatty.
-We will also be running a course mail series on biodiversity in the built environment.
-Registrations for these events are not yet open.
+Education – we are holding a masterclass on biodiversity net gain in November with speakers from WSP, Balfour Beatty and Natural England.
+Registrations are not yet open.

 Industry Research – In collaboration with the University of Manchester we are developing a green infrastructure case study guidance document which will highlight the barriers and lessons learnt during the project lifecycle.
 If you have worked on or know of examples, please contact Robert Winch

 To find out more on our green infrastructure work see here.

 Course Mail Series 4 – Nature and Biodiversity in the Built Environment – Sign up to the latest UKGBC Course Mail series for on-demand learning on nature & biodiversity, delivered in weekly easy-to-read emails.

 Insights into Nature and Biodiversity – We uncovered the drivers and barriers behind our Gold Leaf members’ enhancing and protecting nature and biodiversity.
 As well as providing key insights on the state of nature in the UK, positive industry trends, the business case for nature, and a timeline of government policy and work.

 Biodiversity net gain actor and resource map – We have developed a new tool which helps professionals better understand the landscape of initiatives and policy being worked on specifically around biodiversity net gain.